userfrosting/learn/pages/12.database/04.seeding/docs.md

 ### Migration dependency check

-You can also check if the `Group` migration has been run before trying to manipulate the data of the group table using the `migrator` service :
+You can test if the `Group` migration has been run before trying to manipulate the data of the group table using the `migrator` service :

 ```php
 public function run()